Heir Location Service Providers Prosecuted by Justice Department

 In recent years, several once-prominent heir location services have been the targets of US Department of Justice indictments for running afoul of the law.
 Recently, the US Department of Justice has succeeded in its pursuit of three heir location service providers who were accused of conspiring to eliminate competition in the market.
 Learn more about these criminal prosecutions below.

 Heir hunters charged, challenge indictments, plead guilty to violating anticompetition laws

 Heir hunters who are now subject to law enforcement have interested government regulators for some time.
 Many states have laws that address or limit how they operate.
 Legitimate heir location services have cautioned potential clients about the strategies used by heir hunters in many cases.
-To learn more on this topic of serious concern please visit the following webpage:
+To learn more on this topic of serious concern please visit other webpages found on this site.

 Von Langen, LLC recognizes that those tasked with settling estates may struggle to identify and locate all rightful heirs.
 Over the years, our organization has believed the ethical method for locating missing heirs is to work with estate administrators rather than pursuing unauthorized searches for heirs.
 We’ve provided reliable forensic genealogical research and private investigation services to estate administrators and trust officers for over three decades.